 Read Gommaar Gilliams’ recent interview with Asian Curator HERE.

 MORE ABOUT THE ARTIST

-Gilliams has exhibited widely across Europe as well as in solo exhibitions at De Buck Gallery in New York and the La Brea Residency in Los Angeles.
+Gilliams has exhibited widely across Europe as well as in solo exhibitions at De Buck Gallery in New York and The Cabin LA residency in Los Angeles.
 His work has also won numerous national awards in Belgium including the Ernest Albert Grand Prize (Grote Prijs Ernest Albert) in Mechelen and the Prize of the City of Harelbeke (Prijs van de stad Harelbeke).
 His work is included in many private and public collections.
 He lives and works in Hasselt, Belgium.